Daily Habits of Successful People

 Every product you sell must solve a problem for the customer.

-So if you can identify problems for which people need solutions and if you can offer those solutions, otherwise known as products, at value-for-money prices, then you can make money and you can be successful.
+So, if you can identify problems for which people need solutions and offer those solutions, also known as products, at value-for-money prices, then you can make money and be successful.

-Remember this too; you don’t necessarily have to be the first with a solution either.
-If you can improve on an existing solution in some way then you can still make some serious money.
-If you can ‘build a better mousetrap‘ then people will buy it.
+Remember this, too: you don’t necessarily have to be the first with a solution, either.
+If you can improve on an existing solution in some way, then you can still make some serious money.
+If you can ‘build a better mousetrap,’ then people will buy it.

-For instance, Steve Jobs and Apple were not the first to offer cellular mobile phone handsets, and neither were Samsung.
+For instance, Steve Jobs and Apple were not the first to offer cellular mobile phone handsets, nor was Samsung.
 Yet these two companies both dominate the market for smartphones right now.

 Has your appetite for business been whetted, dear reader?